 Psychological Strategies which led to the success of Candy Crush Saga

-The main reason behind such vast appeal of Candy Crush Saga is the clever use of –
+The main reason behind such a vast appeal of Candy Crush Saga is the clever use of –

 While jewels are considered to be feminine, candies are liked by everyone.
 Usage of candies